gcosma/DaphneAI/documentation/pfd_alignment.md

 ## PFD (Regulation 28) – Recommendation ↔ Response Alignment

-This note documents how we approach **Prevention of Future Deaths (PFD)** style documents (Regulation 28) in v2, and how that differs from “explicit recommendation reports”.
+This note documents how we approach **Prevention of Future Deaths (PFD)** style documents (Regulation 28) in v2, and how that differs from “Recommendation reports”.

 The intent is to keep these behaviours **profile-scoped** (so they don’t leak into the `explicit_recs` pipeline) and to make alignment semantics explicit (so we don’t “force”